bluedynamics/agx.sphinx/docs/source/index.rst

 from UML2 diagrams.

 Its generic core is a framework to convert or transform any data source tree into any data target tree.
-Its generic model of pipelined multi-pass transformations allows to solve complex source based tasks of data-transformation.
+It's generic model of pipelined multi-pass transformations allows to solve complex source based tasks of data-transformation.